Derived Log Albanese Sheaves: Reciprocity sheaves and logarithmic motives with rational coefficients

 By \cite[Theorem 0.2]{SaitoPurity}, each $F\in\RSC_{\Nis}(k,\Lambda)$ satisfies \emph{global injectivity}, i.e. for every $X\in \Sm$ connected with generic point $\eta_X$, the restriction map gives an injective map: By Proposition \ref{prop:et-Nis-Voe}, if $\Lambda$ is a $\Q$-algebra the \'etale sheafification coincides with the Nisnevich sheafification, hence it restricts to a functor

 in particular, if $\Lambda$ is a $\Q$-algebra, $\RSC_{\et}(k,\Lambda)$ is a Grothendieck abelian category and every $F\in \RSC_{\et}(k,\Lambda)$ satisfies global injectivity.

-We have two important examples of reciprocity sheaves: \begin{enumerate} \item Let $\sG^*$ be the category of smooth commutative $k$-group schemes, locally of finite type over $k$ (i.e. $G\in \sG^*$ such that the connected component of the identity $G^0$ is a commutative algebraic gruop and $\pi_0(G)$ is finitely generated).
+We have two important examples of reciprocity sheaves: \begin{enumerate} \item Let $\sG^*$ be the category of smooth commutative $k$-group schemes {(i.e. $G\in \sG^*$ is a group scheme such that the connected component of the identity $G^0$ is a smooth commutative algebraic group and $\pi_0(G)$ is finitely generated, see \cite[1.3]{Ayoub-BV} for an analogous definition on semi-abelian group schemes)}.
 It is classical that the corresponding \'etale sheaf has a unique structure of sheaf with transfers (see \cite[Lemma 3.2]{SS}) and by \cite[Theorem 4.4]{KSY} it has reciprocity in the sense of \cite[Definition 2.1.3]{KSY}.
-This defines a functor $\sG^*\to \RSC_{\et}$, generalizing the functor $\sG^*_{\rm sab} \to \HI_{\et}$ considered in \cite{BVKahn}. \item For $\kC=(C,C_{\infty})\in \MCor(k)$ with $\dim(C)=1$, let $\uPic(C,C_{\infty})$ denote the relative Picard group scheme.
+This defines a functor $\sG^*\to \RSC_{\et}(k,\Z)$, generalizing the functor $\sG^*_{\rm sab} \to \HI_{\et}(k,\Z)$ considered in \cite{BVKahn}. \item For $\kC=(C,C_{\infty})\in \MCor(k)$ with $C$ geometrically connected and $\dim(C)=1$, let $\uPic(C,C_{\infty})$ denote the relative Picard group scheme.
 We would like to underline that $C_{\infty}$ is not supposed to be reduced.
 By \cite[Thm.
-1.1]{RulYama} combined with \cite[Corollary 0.3]{SaitoPurity}, we have that
+1.1]{RulYama} combined with \cite[Lem 2.2.2]{KSY-RecII}, we have that

 \end{enumerate} We end this subsection recalling the following result: \begin{prop} If $\Lambda$ is a $\Q$-algebra, the ``forgetting transfers" functor $\RSC_{\et}(k,\Lambda)\to \Sh_{\et}(k,\Lambda)$ is fully faithful and exact. \begin{proof}The argument for homotopy invariant sheaves with transfers given in \cite[3.9]{BVKahn} works here as well, replacing the reference to Voevodsky's purity theorem for homotopy invariant sheaves with the global injectivity provided by \cite[Theorem 0.2]{SaitoPurity}.\end{proof}\end{prop}